 Student Representative: Luciana Bisagna

+The Debate Club is NOT meeting due to lack of interest.
 UCC's debate club meets weekly to hone debate skills in a friendly and non-judgmental environment.
 Everyone is welcome to attend meetings, even if just to observe.
 The purpose of this club is to gather other students with an interest in debate.
 This term, all of their debates will be focusing on Humans Rights issues.
-Meets every Friday at noon in Snyder 18.

 Student Representative: Jamie Glenn